Code-Institute-Submissions/milestone-project-197/README.md

 ![After](on-click-after.png)

 ### Features Left to Implement
-Employment Experience - On Hover
+- Employment Experience - On Hover
 The functionality I wanted for this section was an on-hover icon to indicate the element can be clicked(Not Working), and an on-click action(Working).
 I had some trouble getting the hover the work - and opted to have the content over the functionality present.
 Using a paragraph block above the images, I can highlight to the end user that the images can be clicked.
 ![exp](on-hover.png)

+- Project Implementation
+By the end of this course, I would like to embed as much of my previous projects as possible into this website, rather than just touching on them with text and screenshots.

 ## Technologies Used
 - [HTML]()